coffee-cup/styx/README.md

 # styx

-Styx is an interpreted (eventually compiled) programming language
+Styx is an interpreted (eventually compiled) programming language.

 ## Features